-Capital Requirements Directive
+Capital Requirements Regulation

-Noteholders and prospective noteholders should analyze their own regulatory position and are encouraged to consult with their own investment and legal advisors regarding compliance with Article 122a of the Capital Requirements Directive 2006/48/EC (as amended by Directive 2009/111/EC) ("Article 122a") or Article 17 of the Alternative Investment Fund Managers Directive 2011/61/EU ("Article 17") and the suitability of the notes for investment.
-Neither the offering of the notes pursuant to this prospectus supplement and the accompanying prospectus nor the related securitization transaction are compliant with Article 122a or Article 17.
+Noteholders and prospective noteholders should analyze their own regulatory position and are encouraged to consult with their own investment and legal advisors regarding compliance with Articles 404-410 of the Capital Requirements Regulation 575/2013 (the "CRR") or Article 17 of the Alternative Investment Fund Managers Directive 2011/61/EU ("Article 17") or Chapter III, Section 5 of Regulation 231/2013 supplementing the Alternative Investment Fund Managers Directive ("Chapter III") and the suitability of the notes for investment.
+Neither the offering of the notes pursuant to this prospectus supplement and the accompanying prospectus nor the related securitization transaction are compliant with the CRR, Article 17 or Chapter III.